G-Wang/Tacotron-pytorch-1/README.md

 ## Differences with the original Tacotron
-1. Data bucketing (because they used loss mask)
+1. Data bucketing (Tacotron used loss mask)
 2. Remove residual connection in decoder_CBHG
 3. Batch size is set to 8
 4. Gradient clipping